linyinfeng/myml/README.md

 * Equi-recursive types
 * Extensible records and extensible variants based on row polymorphism
 * Reference(Optional)
-* Class as syntactic sugar
+* Class as derived form

 ## Build and Run